Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

 1. I recommend **not** setting `FrequenciesStylized` to anything, even if you have a field for frequency lists[^1].

+1. When in doubt, look at the format in the example notes.

 [^1]: `FrequenciesStylized` uses a custom set of handlebars to